-- 7.1 All staff are made aware of the early help process and are asked to be alert to identifying children who may benefit from early help. - 7.2 'Early help' means providing support as soon as a problem emerges at any point in a child's life from the foundation years through to the teenage years. - 7.3 In the first instance staff should discuss early help requirements with the DSL or DDSLs who will take the lead on Early Help cases and liaise with other agencies and setting up an inter-agency assessment as appropriate. - 7.4 Staff may be required to support other agencies and professionals in an early help assessment. - 7.5 Any child may benefit from early help, but all staff need to be alert to the potential need for early help for a child who: - is disabled and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from care or from home - is at risk of modern slavery, trafficking or exploitation - is at risk of being radicalised or exploited - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing drugs or alcohol themselves - has returned home to their family from care - is a privately fostered child
+- 7.1 All staff are made aware of the early help process and are asked to be alert to identifying children who may benefit from early help. - 7.2 'Early help' means providing support as soon as a problem emerges at any point in a child's life from the foundation years through to the teenage years. - 7.3 In the first instance staff should discuss early help requirements with the DSL or DDSLs who will take the lead on Early Help cases and liaise with other agencies and setting up an inter-agency assessment as appropriate. - 7.4 Staff may be required to support other agencies and professionals in an early help assessment. - 7.5 Any child may benefit from early help, but all staff need to be alert to the potential need for early help for a child who: - is disabled and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from education, care or from home - is at risk of modern slavery, trafficking or exploitation - is at risk of being radicalised or exploited

-8. HONOUR BASED ABUSE (including FGM & Forced Marriage)
+- is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing drugs or alcohol themselves - has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in alternative provision or a pupil referral unit. - has a parent or carer in custody or is affected by parental offending. - has returned home to their family from care - is a privately fostered child

-8.1 The School understands its responsibility to be vigilant to so-called 'honour-based' violence (HBV) which encompasses crimes which have been committed supposedly to protect or defend the honour of the family and/or the community, including Female Genital Mutilation (FGM), forced marriage, and practices such as breast ironing.
+8. HONOUR BASED ABUSE and VIOLENCE (including FGM & Forced Marriage)

-- 8.2 In relation to Forced Marriage and updated to reflect the change in the law from February 2023 The school understands that it is a crime to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used. - 8.3 All forms of HBA are abuse (regardless of the motivation) and should be handled and escalated as such. - 8.4 If in any doubt, all staff should speak to the DSL or a DDSL. - 8.5 In October 2015 it became mandatory for teachers (persons employed or engaged to carry out teaching work at schools and other institutions in England) to report to the police cases where they discover that an act of FGM appears to have been carried out. - 8.6 Unless there is good reason not to, teachers should still consider and discuss such a case with the DSL and involve the MARU. - 8.7 In addition, all staff should follow the school child protection procedures set out in this policy to share their concerns with the DSL if they suspect FGM may have been carried out or that a girl may be at risk of FGM. - 8.8 Signs and indicators of FGM are found in Appendix A and further information in Appendix B.
+- 8.1 The School understands its responsibility to be vigilant to so-called 'honour-based' violence (HBV) which encompasses crimes which have been committed supposedly to protect or defend the honour of the family and/or the community, including Female Genital Mutilation (FGM), forced marriage, and practices such as breast ironing. - 8.2 In relation to Forced Marriage and updated to reflect the change in the law from February 2023 The school understands that it is a crime to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used. - 8.3 All forms of HBA are abuse (regardless of the motivation) and should be handled and escalated as such. - 8.4 If in any doubt, all staff should speak to the DSL or a DDSL. - 8.5 In October 2015 it became mandatory for teachers (persons employed or engaged to carry out teaching work at schools and other institutions in England) to report to the police cases where they discover that an act of FGM appears to have been carried out. - 8.6 Unless there is good reason not to, teachers should still consider and discuss such a case with the DSL and involve the MARU. - 8.7 In addition, all staff should follow the school child protection procedures set out in this policy to share their concerns with the DSL if they suspect FGM may have been carried out or that a girl may be at risk of FGM. - 8.8 Signs and indicators of FGM are found in Appendix A and further information in Appendix B.